 Read also: What is Data Analyst in Fintech?

 Fca innovates green fintech challenge:

 The Financial Conduct Authority has begun accepting submissions for the FCA innovate green fintech challenge.
-It is the second time that the FCA has run the Green Fintech Challenge, following its last trial in 2018.
-The competition is intending to stimulate the development and live market testing of new goods and services that will assist with the transition to a net-zero economy.
+It is the second time the FCA has run the Green Fintech Challenge, following its last trial in 2018.
+The competition intends to stimulate the development and live market testing of new goods and services to assist with transitioning to a net-zero economy.

 Fca green fintech challenge:

 The FCA green fintech challenge is looking for start-up companies, incumbent companies, and technology providers to develop innovative, environmentally friendly solutions that require regulatory support to get to market.
 This support could come in funding or other types of assistance.
 It is especially true about collecting and disseminating data on environmental, social, and governance issues.

 UK green fintech:

 Additionally, the research identifies the development of a new “green fintech” subsector made possible by the “open banking” sector in Europe.
 The UK banks are mandating to make data accessible in technological components for independent fintech to build new customer-facing finance products.
 Already, 93 different companies give their clients the ability to safely connect their bank accounts to access environmentally friendly services and solutions.